M-earnest/docker_workshop/_sources/advanced/creating.md

 So using Neurodocker can save you a lot of time and stress.
 It's especially great to set up the basics of your Docker container, so one approach to create a Docker container for your workflow may be to do the basics with Neurodocker and fine-tune to your needs manually.

+**NOTE!** When building Dockerfiles created with Neurodocker on an M1 or M2 Mac you might run into issues.
+These can usually be resolved by providing an architecture flag to your build command, e.g. `--platform linux/x86_64`.

 ### Neurodocker - Going further beyond

 Check out the examples on the [Neurodocker site](https://www.repronim.org/neurodocker/user_guide/examples.html), to see how to incorporate most neuroscience relevant packages into a Docker container.